Does Beetroot Cause Smelly Urine?

 While beetroot’s role in supporting liver detoxification can indirectly influence urine odor, it is important to clarify that the presence of detoxification byproducts in urine does not inherently result in a foul or unpleasant smell.
 The specific odor of urine is primarily influenced by the metabolism and excretion of various compounds in the body, including those derived from beetroot.
 Therefore, while beetroot consumption can support detoxification processes, it does not directly cause smelly urine.

-See also Why Does My Urine Smell Bad In The Morning?
+See also Why Does My Urine Smell Bad When I'm Dehydrated?

 Ways to minimize detox smell